kevindelord/DKDBManager/README.md

 ## Tips

-- add more custom functions inside the helper files.
-Everything logic related to one class model should/could be inside this file.
-It will help you a lot to structure your code.
+- Add more custom functions inside the helper files.
+Every logic related to one class model should/could be inside this file.
+It helps a lot to structure the code.

-- Subclass the DKDBManager in order to structure your code as you wish it.
+- Subclass the DKDBManager and add more DB related functions keeps the app delegate cleaner.

 ## Projects